khanak0509/learning-without-memory/README.md

 # Learning Without Memory

-Learning Without Memory is an experiment that explores whether a Large Language Model (LLM) can adapt its behavior without storing conversation history or training on past data.
+This project explores whether a Large Language Model can adapt its behavior without storing conversation history or relying on traditional training methods.

-Instead of remembering previous interactions, the system learns by adjusting generation parameters (such as temperature, verbosity, and repetition penalty) based on how well each response matches the desired outcome.
+Rather than remembering previous interactions, the system adjusts generation parameters like temperature, verbosity, and repetition penalty based on how well each response meets the desired outcome.

-The learned behavior is stored only as a small set of numeric parameters in a JSON file.
+The learned behavior is stored as a small set of numeric parameters in a JSON file.

 ## 🔍 What's the Idea?

 Traditional learning approaches rely on:
-- conversation memory
+- Conversation memory
-- fine-tuning
+- Fine-tuning on datasets
-- embeddings or retrieval
+- Embeddings or retrieval systems

 This project takes a different approach:

 **Can an LLM improve future outputs by updating only its generation parameters, using feedback from the current output?**

-Think of it as teaching by turning knobs, not by storing examples.
+Think of it as teaching by adjusting knobs, not by storing examples.

 ## 🧠 Core Loop